Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 3. Go to line 69 and replace meet code with your meet code and save.
 ```
 ---
-# How to set my name and roll to send it o chat.
+### How to set my name and roll to send it to chat.

 ```bash
 Go to line 75